ropensci/roweb3/content/blog/2026-03-27-mentors-2026/index.md

 ### Monika Avila Marquez

-{{< figure src = "/img/team/monika-avila.jpg" width = "250" alt = "Foto de perfil de Monika Ávila Márquez" class = "pull-right" caption = "<strong>Monika Ávila Márquez </br> Universidad de Ginebra </br> R-Ladies, rOpenSci</strong>">}}
+{{< figure src = "/img/team/monika-avila-marquez.jpeg" width = "250" alt = "Profile photo of Monika Ávila Márquez" class = "pull-right" caption = "<strong>Monika Ávila Márquez </br> Universidad de Ginebra </br> R-Ladies, rOpenSci</strong>">}}

 Hi, I am Monika, a postdoctoral researcher in statistics at the University of Geneva, where I work on causal inference and machine learning methods for panel data.
 I have a PhD in econometrics and my research focuses on the development of semi-parametric estimators that combine machine learning techniques with econometric foundations for estimating panel data models.
 I also work on mixed effects model selection and causal inference with interference.

 I am co-organizer of the R-Ladies Geneva chapter, where I strive to build an inclusive community of practice for people using R in research.

-I participate as a mentor in this program because I want to give back for all that rOpenSci has given me.
+I am participating as a mentor in this program because I want to give back for all that rOpenSci has given me.
 This community has accompanied me in my professional development - as a source of resources, as a learning space and as an example of what it means to do open science with rigor and generosity.
 Today I have the opportunity to offer that same support to others, and that excites me deeply.

 </br>